-History of the Club
+History of the Campus Club

-In 1940 the Club became an integral part of the newly constructed Coffman Memorial Union, occupying the top three floors.
-In 1956 the Club greatly enlarged the dining space available on the fourth floor by adding rooms on top of the east and west wings and by remodeling the terrace.
-The floor plan remained unchanged during the partial renovation of Coffman in 1977.
+When Northrop House was torn down to make room for new construction, the club moved to Nicholson Hall.
+In 1940 the club became an integral part of the newly constructed Coffman Memorial Union, occupying the top three floors.
+In 1956, the club greatly enlarged the dining space available on the fourth floor by adding rooms on top of the east and west wings and by remodeling the Terrace.
+The floor plan remained unchanged during the partial renovation of Coffman Memorial Union in 1977.

 In November 1999 the club vacated its premises as Coffman Memorial Union prepared for a complete renovation.
 Officers of the club worked closely with the architects to design an improved facility on the fourth floor, which expanded the Terrace and added Bar on the south side of the building facing the Mississippi.
 The club re-opened in its current configuration on January 21, 2003.

 In 2011, the club celebrated its Centennial with a variety of activities.
 At the first of many parties, John Adams, Professor Emeritus and Campus Club Board member, gave an insightful and entertaining presentation with more history about the club.
 There was also a

 great article in the Spring issue of Minnesota Magazine of the University of Minnesota Alumni Association spring by freelance writer Tim Brady.